-The results show that while perceived TL was not directly related to the OCBs of followers, EI of leaders had significant relationship with several OCBs of the followers.
-The two specific OCBs of followers driven by the EI of the leader were conscientiousness and altruism.
-TL did not relate to the EI of leaders.
-Therefore, Hypothesis 3 was not supported.
-EI was not mediating between TL and OCBs of followers.
+The results show that while transformational leadership was not directly related to the OCBs of followers, the EI of leaders had a significant relationship with several OCBs of the followers.
+The three specific OCB behaviors of followers driven by the EI of the leader were conscientiousness, civic virtue and altruism.
+However, TL did not relate to the EI of leaders.
+Therefore, hypothesis 3 was not supported.
+EI was not mediating between transformational leadership and OCBs of followers.
 Since the EI of leaders did affect the OCBs of followers, the results indicate that EI is an important component for being an effective leader.
-However, whether EI is an important characteristic to be perceived as a transformational leader is a question that these findings raise.
+However, whether EQ is an important factor in transformational leadership is a question that these findings raise.